juliaarapiraca/juliaarapiraca/README.md

 >You ask them for a d8!

-<br>A Sagittarius Sun/Capricorn Moon that loves learning new things and the color purple! <br>
 <br>Born and raised in Salvador, Bahia - Brazil, I am a former English as a Second Language Teacher and in 2021 I decided to make a career transition to the technology area.
 Now I am a Junior FullStack Software Developer, a RPG player on my free time, and a geek all the time!
-<br><br>I'm addicted to Critical Role, RuPaul's Drag Race, TV Shows, Movies and a few games as Terraria, Stardew Valley, Don't Starve Together and Fran Bow, as well as classics like Pokemon, Super Mario and Sonic.
-<br><br>I am also a dice hoarder goblin and I'm not ashamed of it!

 ```javascript
 const juliaArapiraca = {